jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/first-cyberattack/index.md

 *only* that kind of attack
 against *only* organizations or companies.
-You can already try to picture the disproportionate magnitude of the problem.
+You can already try to picture the disproportionate magnitude of the problem, which begs the question:
-Nevertheless,
-what concerns us now is the beginning, the first of those incidents that we can qualify as a cyberattack.
+How is it that all of this started?

+Answering this question,
-Answering the question that titles this blog post, believe it or not, doesn't take us back to the early days of computer networks.
+believe it or not,
+doesn't take us back to the early days of computer networks.
-[According to Tom Standage](https://www.economist.com/1843/2017/10/05/the-crooked-timber-of-humanity) in the 1843 Magazine, we have to go back to the first half of the 19th century.
+[According to Tom Standage](https://www.economist.com/1843/2017/10/05/the-crooked-timber-of-humanity) in the *1843* magazine, we have to go back to the first half of the 19th century.
 This first "cyberattack" was perpetrated in France on a telecommunication network,